AndreasInk/PostureProtocol/README.md

 # PostureProtocol
-Multiplatform protocol for posture detection using Bluetooth and ultrasonic audio
+Multiplatform protocol for posture detection using Bluetooth, ultrasonic audio, and wireless headphones